RyanScottLewis/rulebook/README.md

 ## How It Works

-When you call the `rules` method in a class, it defines the constant `INSTANCE_RULEBOOK` and sets it to a new `RuleBook` instance; but only if the constant wasn't already defined.
-This way, it only defines the constant the first time you call the `rules` method.
+When you call the `rule` method in a class, it defines the constant `INSTANCE_RULEBOOK` and sets it to a new `RuleBook` instance; but only if the constant wasn't already defined.
+This way, it only defines the constant the first time you call the `rule` method.

-When the first time `rules` is called in a class, we also include the `RuleBook::InstanceMethods` module which overrides the classes `method_missing`.
+When the first time `rule` is called in a class, we also include the `RuleBook::IncludeMethods` module which overrides the classes `method_missing`.
 So when you call an undefined method on your class's instance, we will try to match the method against the rules you've defined in `INSTANCE_RULEBOOK`.

-There is also a method called `class_rules` which does the same as rules does, only it defines the `CLASS_RULEBOOK` constance in the class; which is a different `RuleBook` instance.
-The first time `class_rules` is called, it extends the class with the `RuleBook::ClassMethods` module, which also contains a `method_missing` method.
+There is also a method called `class_rule` which does the same as rules does, only it defines the `CLASS_RULEBOOK` constance in the class; which is a different `RuleBook` instance.
+The first time `class_rules` is called, it extends the class with the `RuleBook::ExtendMethods` module, which also contains a `method_missing` method.

 ## Better Example